 Owens Corning shingles is one of the most popular types of asphalt shingles for homes on the market today.
 Whether you are a DIY enthusiast or would rather choose to work with a licensed and trusted contractor, you will most likely hear about Owens Corning shingles as one of the top options for your re-roofing or new construction project.

 What’s more, you don’t have to be a licensed contractor to buy this product, as it’s readily sold at Lowe’s Home Improvement stores near you.
-Before you head to Lowe’s to buy your 60 bundles of shingles, underlayment, trim, nails, and ladder, you will probably want to learn a bit more about the costs and options available to you as a homeowner.
+Before you head to Lowe’s, though, to buy your 60 bundles of shingles, underlayment, trim, nails, and a ladder, you will probably want to learn a bit more about the costs and options available to you as a homeowner.

 There are several types of Owens Corning shingles available to homeowners at Lowe’s today:

 Owens Corning Supreme: Basic 3-Tab, 25 Year Shingles